 Back in NASA's piloted program, between 1979 and 1981 Int-21s would launch three more LEO SSMs.
 These would be combined with the first LEO SSM to form a "Space Base" with a permanent crew of from 50 to 100 astronauts.
 In 1980, an Int-21 would launch into LEO an SSM that would be mated to a Nuclear Shuttle and boosted to GEO.
 Early in 1979, Space Shuttle missions would begin to fly at a rate of 30 per year; by mid-1980, Grenning had the number of flights ramping up to 90 per year.

 All three would follow a conjunction-class mission profile; that is, they would reach Mars in about six months, remain there for about 18 months, and return to Earth in about six months.
-For safety, two identical six-man Mars spacecraft would travel as a convoy.
-At launch from the Space Base, each would comprise three Nuclear Shuttles, a mission module housing the crew, a payload module bearing unmanned probes and supplies, and a two-stage manned Mars Excursion Module (MEM) lander.
-Both Mars spacecraft would be capable of supporting the entire 12-man mission complement in case one failed catastrophically.
+For safety, two identical six-person Mars spacecraft would travel as a convoy.
+At launch from the Space Base, each would comprise three Nuclear Shuttles, a mission module housing the crew, a payload module bearing unmanned probes and supplies, and a two-stage piloted Mars Excursion Module (MEM) lander.
+Both Mars spacecraft would be capable of supporting the entire 12-person mission complement in case one failed catastrophically.

 The second and third Mars missions would be carried out in much the same way.
 The four outboard Nuclear Shuttles from the first mission would be reused for the second and third missions and the two center Nuclear Shuttles from the first mission would be reused for the third mission.
 The second mission would leave LEO before the first mission returned, so would need two new center Nuclear Shuttles.
 Grenning wrote that the third mission, preparations for which would begin in the fifth year of the seven-year program, might establish the first semi-permanent Mars surface base.

-Grenning forecast that the seven-year manned Mars program would need four Space Shuttle flights and four Int-21 flights in its first year to place Mars spacecraft components and (especially) propellants into LEO.
-Year 2, toward the end of which the first two manned Mars spacecraft would depart from Earth orbit, would need four Int-21s and 13 Shuttles.
+Grenning forecast that the seven-year piloted Mars program would need four Space Shuttle flights and four Int-21 flights in its first year to place Mars spacecraft components and (especially) propellants into LEO.
+Year 2, toward the end of which the first two piloted Mars spacecraft would depart from Earth orbit, would need four Int-21s and 13 Shuttles.

 Year 3, during which preparation for the second Mars expedition would begin, would need just one Int-21 and 13 Shuttle flights.
 NASA would launch 20 Space Shuttle flights and three Int-21s in the Mars program's fourth year, 10 Shuttle flights and no Int-21s in its fifth, and 24 Shuttle flights and four Int-21s in its sixth.
 The final year of the program would see no Int-21s and 13 Shuttle flights.

 Grenning also summed up the number of flights required to carry out the Maximum Rate cislunar program from 1975, when IPP stations and spacecraft began to replace Apollo-based stations and spacecraft, to 1984.
 The Space Shuttle fleet would accomplish 518 missions to LEO.
-The Saturn VC would fly 11 times between 1975 and 1979, when it would be phased out in favor of manned lunar flights via the Space Shuttle, LEO SSM, Nuclear Shuttle, lunar-orbit SSM, and LM-B. The Int-21 would fly 25 times, with a peak annual launch rate of five in 1981.
+The Saturn VC would fly 11 times between 1975 and 1979, when it would be phased out in favor of piloted lunar flights via the Space Shuttle, LEO SSM, Nuclear Shuttle, lunar-orbit SSM, and LM-B. The Int-21 would fly 25 times in the cislunar IPP, with a peak annual launch rate of five in 1981.

 Was the Mueller/Paine IPP in any sense realistic?
 It depends on the judgement criteria one uses.
 Certainly, it was not a realistic option for 1970 America due to domestic political and economic considerations, the opposition of the Nixon White House and the Congress, and public disinterest.